Irish Management Institute: History

 The idea for the institute originated from a committee set up by Michael Dargan, T.P.
 Hogan and other businessmen.
 The motivation was to establish an organisation that would further the science and practice of business management in Ireland.
 Those involved were inspired primarily by the American Management Association and The Conference Board.
 At the same time the then Minister for Industry and Commerce, Seán Lemass had prompted a separate group of leading semi-state and private bosses into investigating a similar idea.
 Both groups merged and the inaugural meeting of the Irish Management Institute was held on 9 December 1952 in the Gresham Hotel.
 The founding chairman was Sir Charles Harvey.

 The objective of the institute was to raise the standard of management in Ireland.
 Originally it did this through corporate and personal memberships, regular lectures and conferences, a journal called Irish Management, research and the establishment of a members library.
 After its first decade the institute became involved in management training courses.

 Part of IMI's original brief had been to encourage the universities to develop management education.
 In the early 1960s both UCD and Trinity College introduced master's degrees in management.
 This was an indication of management's growing stature as an academic discipline.
 In turn IMI created the Sir Charles Harvey Award for exceptional graduates of these courses.
 The first recipient was Patrick J. Murphy.
 IMI later went on to become a provider of education.
 Its popular Certificate in Supervisory Management (CISM) was the first academic course run by IMI and was the institute's first progression into all-island distance learning.
 In 1973 IMI partnered with Trinity for the MSc (Management).
 The MSc epitomised IMI's teaching philosophy and is notable for being the first management degree in the world to be based on action learning.
 Related courses followed over the next three decades.
 Other affiliations with Irish universities have included a Masters in information technology development with NUI Galway and a research alliance with the University of Limerick.
 In 2003 IMI launched their support and delivery of the Flexible Executive Henley MBA programme.
 In 2011 the institute began an alliance with UCC.
 UCC now accredits IMI's diploma and degree courses.

 UCC controversially bought the IMI and the IMI was merged into UCC.

+In 2025, the Business Post acquired IMI from UCC.
+While IMI has been incorporated into the Business Post's other holdings, UCC continues ownership of the IMI campus.

 Board and Council

-IMI is owned by UCC.
+IMI is owned by the Business Post.
 Its council acts an advisory body for IMI management and is elected from a group of senior executives from member organisations.
 Council members serve as ambassadors for IMI within Irish industry and are the electoral college for IMI's board of directors.
 The board is responsible for IMI's strategy and planning.
 The CEO (formerly the director general) is in charge of managing the institute.